 - Sale & Purchase Agreement / Booking form from developer

 Confirm with the bank for your own personal assessment.

-Malaysia is open to foreign investors, you can buy and own everything from apartments, villas and land (even if some land types are excluded).
+Malaysia is open to foreign investors, you can buy and own everything from apartments, villas, and land (even if some land types are excluded).

-Still, it’s somewhat more difficult to apply for property loans in comparison to Hong Kong and Singapore, as Malaysian banks tend to require that the applicant is a permanent resident or have a local work permit.
+Still, it’s somewhat more difficult to apply for property loans in comparison to Hong Kong and Singapore, as Malaysian banks tend to require that the applicant is a permanent resident or has a local work permit.
 Still, Hong Kong banks focus much on your source of income, which should preferably be in Hong Kong.

 The banks can normally offer rates of 50-60% of the purchase price, or valuation price, whichever is lower.
 It’s important that you contact a handful of banks upfront to get pre-approved mortgages, also referred to as In-Principle-Approvals.